mholford-neo/patient-journey-simple-graph/README.md

 The main class invoked (SyntheaBuilder.kt) takes two arguments:
 1. The number of sample patients to create (REQUIRED)
 2. A random number seed (OPTIONAL)

+Creating more than 100,000 patients with this utility is not recommended.